 Given the nature of parenting arrangements and the individuality of the parents and each family, the evidentiary aspects of each parental dispute are numerous, varied and interrelated.
 No one factor is dispositive; each factor must be weighed and considered in its relationship to all the others shown to exist.

+We know how important your child’s well-being is to you.
 Together, we can formulate parenting plans and schedules that work in the best interests of your family.
-Our family law lawyers have the experience, client commitment and history of success that can make a positive difference in your life and the life of your child.
+A Tazewell County child custody attorney here at our firm has the experience, client commitment and history of success that can make a positive difference in your life and the life of your child.
+Contact Butler, Giraudo & Meister, P.C. today to schedule your initial consultation with our firm.